Lesson 1.3: BNF Syntax and Parser Generation

 K's approach to parsing

 K's grammar is divided into two components: the outer syntax of K and the inner syntax of K. Outer syntax refers to the parsing of requires, modules, imports, and sentences in a K definition.
 Inner syntax refers to the parsing of rules and programs.
 Unlike the outer syntax of K, which is predetermined, much of the inner syntax of K is defined by you, the developer.
 When rules or programs are parsed, they are parsed within the context of a module.
 Rules are parsed in the context of the module in which they exist, whereas programs are parsed in the context of the main syntax module of a K definition.
-The productions and other syntactic sentences in a module are used to construct the grammar of the module, which is then used to perform parsing.

 Basic BNF productions